justicehub-in/budget-for-justice/README.md

 };
 ```

-- `fetchDatasets` helps to fetch a list of datasets of particular type.
+- `fetchDatasets` helps to fetch a list of datasets.

 Learn more about them [here](utils/README.md).